Elite747/ValhallaLootList/README.md

 ### Prerequisites

 1. ASP.Net Core 5.x SDK (Included with Visual Studio 2019)
-2. MySQL server
+2. SQL Server
 3. Discord Application credentials

 ### Database Setup

-For local development, a MySQL database server needs to be used.
+For local development, a SQL Server database needs to be used.
 Initializing and upgrading the database is done using the `SeedAndMigrate` tool.
 Using this tool requires a connection to your development database.
-Once you have a local MySQL server running (or access to an existing MySQL server), you need to store the connection strings using the .net Secret Manager tool.
+Visual Studio includes a built-in version of SQL Server Express, which may be used.
+If running with Visual studio, you may use this connection string: `Data Source=(localdb)\\MSSQLLocalDB;Database=ValhallaLootListDatabase;Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False`

-In the root directory, run the following commands:
+Once you have a valid connection string, run the following command in the root directory:

 ```
 dotnet user-secrets set "ConnectionStrings:DefaultConnection" "<your application connection string>" -p src/server